Evolutionary Optimization of Physics-Informed Neural Networks: Evo-PINN Frontiers and Opportunities: Evo-PINN: Physics-Informed Learning with Evolutionary Algorithms

-The Baldwinian-PINN can be re-used to effectively solve new physics scenarios within a diverse task distribution with orders of magnitude improvement in speed and accuracy compared to single PINN model.
-The effective generalization of a Baldwinian-PINN to an entire PDE family with diverse output patterns is demonstrated in Fig.~\ref{fig:pine-metaea}, on 2 task scenarios: \textbf{S1} shows successful learning of solution for unseen set of PDEs, which include changes to PDE parameters, source term, and IC profile; while \textbf{S2} shows effective extrapolation of solution to a longer time domain.
-Interestingly, the Baldwinian-PINN maintain good accuracy on tasks from \textbf{S2}, whereby the model first learns the PDE solution for $t\in[0,2]$, before using the learned solution $u(x,t=2)$ as new IC for solving $t\in[2,4]$.
-This is achievable because Baldwinian evolution does not require parameterization for the tasks, and evolved Baldwinian-PINN can generalize to new ICs, BCs, and PDE source terms.
-This is tricky for existing parameterized PINNs as they require interpolation across a potentially infinitely large distribution of tasks (e.g. possible BCs or ICs), further emphasizing the merits of Baldwinian evolution for physics.
-These encouraging results suggest that similar approaches in the spirit of Baldwinian-PINN are worthy of further consideration, such as for the continual modelling of dynamical systems through their versatility in handling ICs and ability to rapidly model and stitch time windows together with minimal error.\\
+Experiments in \cite{wong2024generalizable} clearly illustrate how Baldwinian-PINN can consistently solve new physics scenarios within a diverse task distribution with orders of magnitude improvement in speed and accuracy compared to a single PINN model.
+These PDEs include both linear equations such as the convection-diffusion, Helmholtz and Poisson equations, and non-linear equations such as the Burger's, Allen-Cahn and diffusion-reaction equations.
+Examples of effective generalization of a Baldwinian-PINN to an entire PDE family with diverse output patterns is demonstrated in Fig.~\ref{fig:pine-metaea}, on two task scenarios: \textbf{S1} shows successful learning of solution for unseen set of PDEs, including changes to PDE parameters, source term, and IC profile; while \textbf{S2} shows effective extrapolation of solution to a longer time domain.
+Baldwinian-PINNs have clear benefits for the continual modeling of dynamical systems through their versatility in handling ICs and ability to rapidly model and stitch time windows together with minimal error.
+Crucially, Baldwinian evolution does not require explicit parameterization, and evolved Baldwinian-PINN can flexibly generalize to new ICs, BCs, and PDE source terms, a stark contrast to the need for existing parameterized PINNs to have pre-defined PDE, BC or IC parameters.
+Overall, the outstanding results in \cite{wong2024generalizable} compared to other meta-learning methods (Fig.~\ref{fig:pine-metaea-result}) strongly motivate similar approaches in the spirit of Baldwinian-PINN.\\